cman81/pokemon-pack-maker/KANBAN.md

 ## Doing
 - store pokemon status to the DB when someone changes it, i.e.: damage, conditions
+- add a new expansion/set of cards to collect!

 ## Done
 - flip a coin